 Questions are a powerful aspect of language.
 They determine our clarity and ultimately have a profound effect on our level of success.
 We can use questions to improve our relationships with ourselves and others.
 They can even help us to have a good day and a restful night’s sleep.

 Asking more effective questions is a powerful tool.
 Cultivate this power and propel its energies to resonate in all areas of your life.
 You shall see yourself improving in surprising and magnificent ways.
-The Universe is not just listening but constantly eves dropping on that which we intent, think, speak and ask.
-So get to the drawing board, of taking the first step and THINK…..”What are the effective and empowering questions I can ask each day to myself and others?”
+The Universe is not just listening but constantly evesdropping on that which we intend, think, speak and ask.
+So get to the drawing board, for taking the first step and THINK…..”What are the effective and empowering questions I can ask each day to myself and others?”

 Happy Asking 😇💖